Medium x WordPress Dispute: What Is The Best For You?

 Medium Practices

-If you just want to create a simple blog on medium and promote it to your own followers, you don’t really need to worry about Medium’s curation approach.
-But if you want to tap into Medium’s existing audience, it’s important to understand how curation works.
+If you want to create a simple blog on Medium and promote it to your followers, you don’t need to worry about Medium’s curation approach.
+But if you want to tap into Medium’s existing audience, it’s essential to understand how curation works.
 There are two ways that people can browse your content on Medium.

 First, people who follow you on Medium will always see your articles no matter what.
-This is kind of the equivalent of a WordPress blog, in that only people who directly subscribe to your blog will see your content.
+This is equivalent to a WordPress blog in that only people who directly subscribe to your blog will see your content.
 Here’s an example of someone’s “blog” on Medium:

 It’s just a list of Luke’s most recent posts.
-People can then subscribe to using the Follow button to be notified when Luke posts something new.
-However, if you want to get featured to Medium’s built-in audience, Medium needs to “curate” your content, which is the second way people can find your content on Medium and what makes Medium a publisher.
+People can then subscribe to the Follow button to be notified when Luke posts something new.
+However, suppose you want to get featured to Medium’s built-in audience.
+In that case, Medium needs to “curate” your content, which is the second way people can find your content on Medium and what makes Medium a publisher.

 Audience Perspective – WordPress x Medium Dispute

-Obviously, from an audience perspective, the big value of using Medium vs WordPress is getting curated and gaining access to Medium’s built-in audience.
-However, the shift to the curation approach means that you only get this benefit if Medium’s curators see your content worthy of being featured.
+From an audience perspective, the big value of using Medium vs WordPress is getting curated and gaining access to Medium’s built-in audience.
+However, the shift to the curation approach means that you only get this benefit if Medium’s curators see your content as worthy of being featured.

 How To Gain Money On Medium?